config-syncer/config-syncer/docs/tutorials/notifier.md

 Kubed can send notifications via Email, SMS or Chat for various operations using [appscode/go-notify](https://github.com/appscode/go-notify) library.
 To connect to these services, you need to create a Secret with the appropriate keys.
 Then pass the secret name to Kubed by setting `notifierSecretName` field in Kubed cluster config.

 ## Hipchat
-To configure Hipchat, create a Secret with the following key:
+To receive chat notifications in Hipchat, create a Secret with the following key:

 | Name                | Description                               |
 |---------------------|-------------------------------------------|